rossrochford/make-it-so/README.md

 **Events** are units of activity logged on Resources and Transitions, they not only provide an audit trail for debugging but may also propagate side effects and state changes.

 A **Provider** is the point of access to a 3rd-party system that creates the underlying Resources, for example a cloud provider.
-Typically, a Provider doesn't do very much, it simply knows how to instantiate the API Client(s) that Resource implementations need.
+Typically, the Provider class doesn't do very much, it simply knows how to instantiate the API Client(s) that Resource implementations need.

 A **Project** stores credentials for interacting with a Provider, this typically corresponds to some kind of user or account identity on the Provider.
 Projects also act as a kind of container/group for related Resources and tend to 'scope' the query behavior of API clients.